Excommunication of Margaret McBride

-The excommunication of Margaret McBride occurred with the sanctioning by the American religious sister Margaret McBride in November 2009 of an abortion at a Roman Catholic hospital, the St. Joseph's Hospital, in Phoenix.
+The excommunication of Margaret McBride occurred with the sanctioning by the American religious sister Margaret McBride in November 2009 of an abortion at a Catholic hospital, St. Joseph's Hospital, in Phoenix.
 It was lifted in December 2011.
 Her decision and her subsequent excommunication aroused controversy in the areas of medical ethics and Catholic theology.

 Margaret McBride

 Sister Margaret Mary McBride is a Sister of Mercy.
 She received her Bachelor of Science in nursing and her Master of Public Administration from the University of San Francisco.
 She has served as a board member of several organizations, including Hospice of the Valley, Catholic Charities, Mercy Housing Southwest, and Southwest Catholic Health Network.

 Decision and excommunication

 McBride was an administrator and member of the ethics committee at St. Joseph's Hospital and Medical Center, Phoenix, Arizona, which is owned by Catholic Healthcare West, later, Dignity Health.
 On 27 November 2009, the committee was consulted on the case of a 27-year-old woman who was eleven weeks pregnant with her fifth child and suffering from pulmonary hypertension.
 Her doctors stated that the woman's chance of dying if the pregnancy was allowed to continue was "close to 100 percent".

 McBride joined the ethics committee in approving the decision to terminate the pregnancy through an induced abortion.
 The abortion took place and the mother survived.

 Afterwards, the abortion came to the attention of Bishop Thomas J. Olmsted, the bishop of the Catholic Diocese of Phoenix.
 Olmsted spoke to McBride privately and she confirmed her participation in the procurement of the abortion.
 Olmsted informed her that in allowing the abortion, she had incurred a latae sententiae (an automatic) excommunication.
 McBride was subsequently reassigned from her post as vice president of mission integration at the hospital.

 In May 2010, the incident came to the attention of the Arizona Republic newspaper, which asked the hospital and the bishop for comments.
 Both the bishop and the hospital provided answers to the newspaper's request, and the two statements were published online, on 15 May 2010.

-In December 2010, Olmsted announced that the Roman Catholic Diocese of Phoenix was severing its affiliation with the hospital, after months of discussion had failed to obtain from the hospital management a promise not to perform abortions in the future.
+In December 2010, Olmsted announced that the Diocese of Phoenix was severing its affiliation with the hospital, after months of discussion had failed to obtain from the hospital management a promise not to perform abortions in the future.
 "If we are presented with a situation in which a pregnancy threatens a woman's life, our first priority is to save both patients.
 If that is not possible, we will always save the life we can save, and that is what we did in this case," said hospital president Linda Hunt.
 "Morally, ethically, and legally, we simply cannot stand by and let someone die whose life we might be able to save."